electronjoe/OpenFrame/DESIGNDOC.md

      }
      ```

-3. **Merging Albums**
+3. **Combining & Randomizing**
    - Combine all `Photo` objects from multiple album directories into a single slice.
-   - Sort by `TakenTime` in ascending order.

-4. **Skipping by Year**
+   - Shuffle the slice using `rand.Shuffle` per application startup so the viewing order always feels fresh while metadata remains intact for overlays.

+4. **Slide Index Management**
-   - Maintain an index pointing to the currently displayed photo.
+   - Maintain an index pointing to the currently displayed slide (supporting single photos or portrait pairs).
-   - When a “skip forward” event occurs, find the next `Photo` whose year is one greater than the current year.
-   - Similarly, skipping backward finds the previous `Photo` with a year one less than the current year.
+   - Timer-driven advances and remote commands increment or decrement this index modulo the number of slides.

 ### 5.3 Concurrency Model